17 Pros & Cons Of Owning A Bernese Mountain Dog

 9. They’re great watchdogs.

-The Bernese Mountain Dog’s size and strength make them excellent watchdogs.
-They’ll alert you to intruders with a bark, but generally won’t attack unless they feel that their family is in danger.
+Their size and strength make them excellent watchdogs.
+They’ll alert you to intruders with a bark but generally won’t attack unless they feel that their family is in danger.
 Furthermore, Bernese Mountain Dogs are intelligent enough to understand that there are situations where barking isn’t necessary or appropriate.

 10. They live long lives.

 With proper care, Bernese Mountain Dogs can live up to 12 years or more.
-This is a relatively long lifespan for such a large breed and means that you can enjoy many years of companionship with your Bernese Mountain Dog.
+This is a relatively long lifespan for such a large breed, and you can enjoy many years of companionship with your Bernese Mountain Dog.

 11. They’re beautiful to behold.

-The Bernese Mountain Dog is a stunning breed, with its soft and shaggy coat and beautiful markings.
+The Bernese Mountain Dog is a stunning canine with soft, shaggy fur and beautiful markings.
 They are an impressive sight to behold, and you’re sure to turn heads when you take your Berner out for a walk or outing.
 This gentle giant will earn admiration wherever they go!

 Cons of Bernese Mountain Dogs